Bobby Babich

-Bobby Babich (born July 30, 1983) is an American professional football coach and former player who is the defensive coordinator for the Buffalo Bills of the National Football League (NFL).
-He played college football for the North Dakota State Bison and previously served as a coach with the Kent State Golden Flashes, Eastern Illinois Panthers, Carolina Panthers, Cleveland Browns and FIU Panthers.
+Bobby Babich (born July 30, 1983) is an American professional football coach and former player who is the secondary coach/pass game coordinator for the Green Bay Packers of the National Football League (NFL).
+He played college football for the North Dakota State Bison and previously served as a coach in various defensive roles with the Kent State Golden Flashes, Eastern Illinois Panthers, Carolina Panthers, Cleveland Browns, FIU Panthers, and Buffalo Bills, the latter of which he served as their defensive coordinator.

 Early life

 Babich was born in Tulsa, Oklahoma, the son of football coach Bob Babich.
 He attended Fargo South High School in North Dakota where he played football and track and field, being a running back and cornerback in the former.
 He was selected first-team all-conference and first-team all-state as a senior in football and also received all-conference honors in track.

-Babich played college football as a defensive back for the North Dakota State Bison, whom his father was the coach for.
+Babich played college football cornerback for the North Dakota State Bison, whom his father was the coach for.
 He totaled 10 tackles and an interception as a true freshman in 2002.
 He then started 10 games with 29 tackles as a sophomore in 2003, and had 22 tackles in 11 starts as a junior in 2004.
 He led the team in interceptions as a senior and ended his collegiate career having been named academic all-conference twice.